SamAdams1/battle-map/README.md

 A map that displays important historical battles on a world map.
 Battles are sorted by modern country borders.
 Click on the red dot to get info on the battle.
 All location data and summaries are sourced from Wikipedia.

-Notes
+## Notes:

-Could be useful in future:
+Could be useful in the future: https://openweathermap.org/api/geocoding-api
-https://openweathermap.org/api/geocoding-api

 endpoint: